replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

-# Preflight and Support Bundle Custom Resources
+# Preflight and Support Bundle

 You can define preflight checks and support bundle specifications for Replicated KOTS and Helm installations.